 And remember that live chat can also be used to increase your revenue through up-selling and cross-selling during the checkout process.
 Check out how on our eCommerce page.

-To get more practical advice on how to prepare your eCommerce holiday strategy for 2020 and onwards, read our peak season guide.
+To get more practical advice on how to prepare your eCommerce strategy for 2021 and onwards, read our eCommerce guide.